2raj2raj/bitcoin-educational-content/courses/btc302/en.md

 <chapterId>c61f69cc-15ec-53f1-8c02-1cea55def09e</chapterId>

-**Another way to configure and protect your Telegram group or super-group is to add a multifunction bot**.
-This in fact allows for much more advanced configuration.
+**Another way to configure and protect your Telegram group or super-group is to add a multifunction bot.** This allows for much more advanced configuration.

 Among the many options available with **the [@GroupHelpBot](https://telegram.me/grouphelpbot)** bot, we note among others:

-- add a set of rules** (/rules command);
+- Add a set of rules** (/rules command)
-- configure an **anti-spam mechanism**;
+- Configure an **anti-spam mechanism**
-- add an **automatic, customizable welcome message for new members that cancels after a few minutes**;
+- Add an **automatic, customizable welcome message for new members that cancels after a few minutes**
-- configure the **anti-flood mechanism**;
+- Configure the **anti-flood mechanism**
-- add an @administrator command;
+- Add an @administrator command
-- add blocks;
+- Add blocks
-- add a command to get the group link (/link);
+- Add a command to get the group link (/link)
-- configure command permissions;
+- Configure command permissions
-- automatically delete certain types of messages;
+- Automatically delete certain types of messages, etc.
-- etc.

 ![immagine](assets/fr/22.webp)

 Three other simple ideas are:

-- create a "/link "** command to send the login link to the Telegram group;
+- Create a "/link "** command to send the login link to the Telegram group.
-- same to get social networks ("/socials") or your potential rules in case of moderation ("/rules");
+- Same to get social networks ("/socials") or your potential rules in case of moderation ("/rules").
-- blocking the entry of bots** and "entry/exit".
+- Blocking the entry of bots** and "entry/exit".

 Numerous additional options are also available to you.
 However, a word of advice: **don't try to limit communication and information exchanges too much**.